LGBTQ Students Abroad

 If you are not open about your gender and/or sexual identity, along with the above, consider the following as you research potential study abroad countries:

-- Some countries will make it easier for you to come out; make sure that you have a support network during this time.
+- In some countries you may find it easier to come out; make sure that you have a support network during this time.
 If you choose to come out while abroad, consider how this will affect your return to friends and family.

 - If you are not public about your identity, realize that finding that community will be a bit more difficult while abroad.
 Finding groups or organizations before you go is essential.
 Check out the links in the campus and international resources sections.